ajp619/katapult/README.md

 * [Quarto](https://quarto.org/): Publish stand alone, interactive reports that can be downloaded and distributed in various formats.
 Create project documentation using Markdown and Jupyter.

+It takes an opinionated view of the typical development process and provides many convenience functions to facilitate this process.

 ## Getting Started